polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 To create a node that is a data segment, you can prefix its name with a "." character such as follows; [.data].
 This prevents the [eval] slot from trying to invoke this node as a slot, and treats it as a pure data segment, neither invoking the [.data] slot nor visiting its children.

+All slots that modifies the source tree, such as [add], [set-value], [set-name], [insert-before], and [insert-after] takes the destination as their primary argument and secondary arguments being the source(s) as their second argument.

 ## Lambda expressions

 Lambda expressions are similar to XPath, and allows you to reference any node in the currently executed graph object.
 Below is an example of Hyperlambda code that changes the value of the [.foo] node to "howdy"